confluentinc/event-streaming-patterns/docs/event-storage/compacted-event-stream.md

 Compacted event streams allow for some optimizations:

 * First, they allow the [Event Streaming Platform](../event-stream/event-streaming-platform.md) to limit the storage growth of the Event Stream in a data-specific way, rather than removing Events universally after a pre-configured period of time.
-* Second having smaller Event Streams allows for faster recovery or system migration strategies.
+* Second, having smaller Event Streams allows for faster recovery and system migration strategies.

+It is important to understand that compaction, on purpose, removes historical data from an Event Stream by removing superseded events as defined above.
+In many use cases, however, historical data should not be removed, such as for a stream of financial transactions, where every single transaction needs to be recorded and stored.
+Here, if the storage of the event stream is the primary concern, use an [Infinite Retention Event Stream](infinite-retention-event-stream.md) instead of a compacted stream.

 ## References
 * Compacted topics work a bit like simple [Log Structured Merge Trees](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/).